Statistical inference on representational geometries: Results

-A frequentist test is valid when the rate of false positives (i.e. the rate of positive results when the null hypothesis is true) does not exceed the specified error rate $\alpha$, which we set to $5\%$.
-Here we check the validity of model-comparative inference, where the null hypothesis is that the two models perform equally well at explaining the representational geometry.
-We simulate scenarios where two models may predict distinct geometries, but perform equally well on average at predicting the true representational geometry.
+A frequentist test is valid when the rate of false positives (i.e. the rate of positive results when the null hypothesis is true) does not exceed the specified error rate $\alpha$ (e.g. $5\%$).
+Here, we check the validity of model-comparative inference, where the null hypothesis is that the two models perform equally well at explaining the representational geometry.
+We simulate scenarios where two models predict distinct geometries, but perform equally well on average at predicting the true representational geometry.

-To simulate situations where two different models perform equally well, we generated condition-response matrices (containing an activity level for each condition and response channel combination) using matrix-normal models.
-A matrix normal distribution over matrices yields matrices with normally distributed cells whose covariance is separable into a covariance matrix across rows and one across columns.
+To simulate situations where two different models perform equally well, we generated condition-response matrices (containing an activity level for each combination of condition and response channel) by sampling from matrix-normal density models.
+A matrix-normal distribution over matrices yields matrices with normally distributed cells whose covariance is separable into a covariance matrix across rows and one across columns.
 In our case, rows correspond to the experimental conditions (e.g. stimuli) and the columns correspond to measurement channels (e.g. neurons or voxels).
 For matrix-normal data, the covariance across conditions captures the similarity among condition-related response patterns and determines the expected squared Euclidean-distance RDM \citep{diedrichsen2017}.
 The covariance among channels only scales the covariance of the distance estimates.
 This relationship enables us to generate matrix-normal data for arbitrary choices of the expected squared Euclidean-distance RDM.
-To model the null hypothesis, we choose two models that predict distinct RDMs and generate data, such that the expected data RDM is equally similar to both model RDMs (details in Online Methods \ref{met:MNsim}).
+To model the null hypothesis, we choose two models that predict distinct RDMs and generate data, such that the expected data RDM has equal Pearson correlation to both model RDMs (results in Fig. \ref{fig:tests}; details in Appendix \ref{App:MNsim}).

+We first evaluated the bootstrap in the scenario, where the goal is to generalize across subjects only.
+All model-comparative subject-only bootstrap tests were found to be valid (Fig. \ref{fig:tests}).
+Inflated false-positive rates were observed for subject-only bootstrap tests only when using a small sample of subjects (<20).
+For a small number of samples, bootstrapping is known to produce underestimates of the variance by a factor $\frac{n}{n-1}$ for $n$ samples \citep[e.g.][chapter 5.3]{efron1994}.
+In this scenario, we recommend using a $t$-test across subjects, which is more computationally efficient and more accurate than bootstrap methods for small numbers of subjects.

+Next, we tested bootstrapping for generalization to new conditions.
+In this scenario, the bootstrap methods were all conservative, showing false-positive rates substantially below $5\%$ (Fig. \ref{fig:tests}).
+This is expected, because we did not include any random selection of conditions in our data simulation, but enforced the $H_0$ exactly for the measured conditions.